ramizebian/Iot/README.md

 ## Overall Concept: Problem vs. Solution

 ### Problem
-The contemporary problem we aim to fix: In today’s technical boost, it is highly recommended that you are capable of granting - people you trust - access to smart devices you own to help make the world a smaller connected place.
-Building a growing community is no more an option.
-IBM Watson, Google cloud and Microsoft Azure have already kicked off IoT services in their platforms.
+Making the world a smaller connected place and building a growing community is no more an option.
+We've seen a variety of platforms connecting people together or people to services, but how about connecting smart devices to people under the biggest social network platform...
+Facebook.
+IBM Watson, Google cloud and Microsoft Azure have already implemented IoT as part there services.
 Why not providing all Facebook users with a smart and social IoT platform?
+This could possibly be the first social smart platform in the world!

 ### Solution
 We are launching “IoT” – a revolutionary form of social platform/application granting Facebook users the ability to control their smart devices with the possibility of granting/revoking access to/from other Facebook users of their friend list.
 Tech-wise, this is probably the world’s first smart/social IoT system.
 “IoT” allows every Facebook user to invite a Facebook friend of his own to access/control a smart device of your choice.
 “IoT” is more like a smart house - managed by Facebook users of your selection – with smart logs, alerts/alarms and behavior analysis yielded by implemented AI algorithms.